angular/angular/aio/content/guide/observables-in-angular.md

 Angular’s `HttpClient` returns observables from HTTP method calls.
 For instance, `http.get(‘/api’)` returns an observable.
 This provides several advantages over promise-based HTTP APIs:

-* Observables do not mutate the server response (as can occur through chained `.then()` calls on promises).
-Instead, you can use a series of operators to transform values as needed.
+* Observables allow response data to be combined, filtered, and transformed through the composition of simple operators.
 * HTTP requests are cancellable through the `unsubscribe()` method.
 * Requests can be configured to get progress event updates.
 * Failed requests can be retried easily.